 Think back to the last time you saw a commercial for prescription medication.
 Often, it seems as if the list of side effects is far worse than the condition the drug treats.
 In the face of the potential issues a medicine might cause, it’s tempting to look for alternate treatments.

 Recent studies have suggested that cannabis might serve as a substitute for prescription drugs used to treat various health problems, including chronic pain and anxiety.
+If you want to start your natural healing journey, you can do so with a medical marijuana card.
+West Virginia residents can get a medicinal cannabis card online or in person.
 If you’re not using cannabis in place of prescription drugs, here’s why you might want to talk to your doctor about starting.

 If you have a prescription for a selective serotonin reuptake inhibitor (SSRI) or a similar medication, you know how frustrating it can be to wait for it to work.
 In most cases, you might find yourself waiting two to four weeks to see the medication’s benefit.
 When you’re desperately looking for relief from your anxiety, that kind of lag is unacceptable.

 You don’t want to wait weeks for your medication to start to work.
 You definitely don’t want to spend months suffering through prescription and dosage changes until you finally find something that provides the relief you’re looking for.
 That’s where cannabis comes in.

 cannabis dispensary halifax is one of the most promising potential medical uses of cannabis.
 Not only do many people report relief from their symptoms, but it can start to work within half an hour of taking it.

 Earlier, we mentioned drug commercials.
 Have you ever been half-heartedly paying attention to one only for the word “death” to catch your attention?